Qalawun: Family

 Qalawun's first wife was Fatima Khatun, known as Umm Salih.
-She was the daughter of Sayf ad-Din Karmun.
+She was the daughter of Sayf ad-Din Karmun (Karamūm), a Mongol commander from the Golden Horde who had integrated the Mamluks.
 They married in 1265–66.
 She was the mother of his eldest son, as-Salih Ali (died 2 September 1288) and Ghaziya Khatun.
 She died in 1283–84, and was buried in her own mausoleum in Southern Cemetery, Cairo.

 After her death, he married her sister, the widow of Sayf ad-Din Kunduk.
 Another wife was Qutqutiya Khatun.
 She was the mother of his second son, Sultan al-Ashraf Khalil.

-Another wife was Sitt Ashlun Khatun, the daughter of Suktay bin Qarajin bin Jighan Nuwan.
+Another wife was Sitt Ashlun Khatun (Ašlūn), the daughter of an Ilkhanate Mongol notable named Suktay bin Qarajin bin Jighan Nuwan (Šaktāy) who also had joined the Mamluks.
 They married in 1282.
 She was the mother of his third son, Sultan an-Nasir Muhammad.
+An-Nasir Muhammad was raised and behaved in Mongol fashion until the age of 29, until he had a change of mood after an illness in 1315, which led him and his followers to "shave their heads [...] and give up their flowing locks".

 Another wife was the daughter of Amir Shams ad-Din Sunqur al-Takriti al-Zahiri.
 They married in 1288–89.
 Qalawun, however, dissolved the marriage shortly thereafter.
 Another son was Amir Ahmad, who died during the reign of his brother al-Ashraf Khalil.
 Qalawun's daughter Ghaziya Khatun was betrothed to as-Said Barakah (son of Sultan Baibars) on 28 May 1276, with a dowry of five thousand dinars.
 The wedding took place on 8 June 1277.
 She died in August 1288, and was buried in the mausoleum of her mother.
 Another daughter was Dar Mukhatar al-Jawhari (Altumish).
 She was the wife of Mukhtar al-Jawhari.
 Another daughter was Dar Anbar al-Kamili.
 She was the wife of Anbar al-Kamili.